Builder106/MicroMatch/PLAN.md

-# MicroMatch — Project Plan (Syrotech MVP Hackathon 2025)
+# MicroMatch — Project Plan

 A micro-volunteering marketplace that pairs NGOs and community projects with bite-sized tasks and gives volunteers just-in-time learning to complete them.
 Built with SvelteKit.
 Integrates sponsor tools authentically without bloat.